Message Passing-Based Joint Channel Estimation and Signal Detection for OTFS with Superimposed Pilots: Proposed Message Passing Based Receivers

 \subsection{Message Passing Algorithm Design}

-For the convenience of message passing algorithm design, we divide the factor graphs into four parts as shown in Fig. \ref{FIG:RXstructure}.
-In the following, we derive the message computations in each part.
+For the convenience of message passing algorithm design, we divide the factor graph into four parts as shown in Fig. \ref{FIG:RXstructure}.
+To make the message computations tractable, mean field \cite{Winn2005} is used in $PART$ $IV$, expected propagation \cite{Minka2001} is used in $PART$ $I$ to deal with the discrete variables ${\bf x}_d$, and the sum-product rule \cite{Loeliger2004} is used in the remaining parts.
+In the following, we derive the message computations in these part.